Don’t Have an Infrared Sauna? Try a Ginger BathUpdated: February 09, 2017Detoxification

 In one of many examples, the Journal of Medicinal Food published an article that identified ginger as an herbal medicinal product that shares pharmacological properties with non-steroidal anti-inflammatory drugs (NSAIDs), affirming the use of red ginger as an analgesic for arthritis pain in Indonesian traditional medicine (1).

-Ginger Bath instead of a Sauna
+Ginger Bath instead of Infrared Sauna

 While ginger’s benefits can be experienced in a wide variety of ways when this herbal root is consumed, most people never consider that soaking in a bath infused with ginger can also be wonderfully therapeutic.